nus-tic4002-AY2122s2/ip/docs/DeveloperGuide.md

 ### Integration of Duke Class with JavaFx GUI Program

 #### Highlights:
-1) Duke Class is modified so that all processed outputs to console are configured and redirected to a class-level ByteArrayOutputStream _newConsole_.
-This affords easy redirection of captured messages into LisGenie GUI chatbox via the _handleUserInput method_ found inside MainWindow controller Class (which handles-cum-chatbot messages display).
+1. Duke Class is modified so that all processed outputs to console are redirected to a class-level ByteArrayOutputStream _newConsole_.
+This affords easy redirection of captured console messages into LisGenie GUI chatbox, via the _handleUserInput method_ found inside MainWindow controller Class, which handles user-cum-chatbot messages display.
-2) An instance of Duke Class is created in Main Class to load and enable the main app logic flows subsequently
+2. An instance of Duke Class is created in Main Class to load and enable the main app logic flows subsequently
-3) The MainWindow Class carries a setDuke method that will create a first Greeting Meesage from LisGenie chatbot, upon app opening.
-It also handles property binding for the scrollPane _vvalueProperty_ to the dialogueContainer _heightproperty_
+3. The MainWindow Class carries a setDuke method that will create a first Greeting Message from LisGenie chatbot, upon app opening.
+It will handle property binding for the scrollPane _vvalueProperty_ to the dialogueContainer _heightproperty_
-4) Subsequently, the user will type into the textfield and either press enter or sendButton to begin conversations with the chatbot
+4. Subsequently, the user will type into the textfield and either press enter or sendButton to begin conversations with the chatbot
-5) All necessary JavaFx event handlers are set via the MainWindow.fxml file.
+5. All necessary JavaFx event handlers are set via the MainWindow.fxml file.

 #### Design considerations:
-Considerations in the design of app logic have been specially given for the optimization of operations in terms of time and space complexity wherever possible.
+Considerations in the design of app logic have been specially given to optimise operations in terms of time and space complexity wherever possible.
 In terms of class design principles, Single Responsibility Principle is adhered to rather well.
-This allows strong cohesion with minimal coupling for those classes, especially for the seperating out of the program logic parts from the GUI parts.
-From early on, the main code base follows the Open-Closed Principle closely as the author intends for easy refactoring and felicitous code extensions "lego-style" any time.
-This will save precious time and uncalled for headaches later on.
+This allows for strong cohesion, with minimal coupling for those classes - especially for the seperating out of the program logic parts from the GUI parts.

+From early on, the main code base follows the Open-Closed Principle as closely as possible, as the author intends for easy refactoring and felicitous code extensions "lego-style" any time.
+This will save precious time and stave off headaches later on.

-I have attempted to keep the code KISS as much as possible, whereby the program flow is simple and uncluttered.
-Furthermore, variable names and functions method names are also rather intuitive, improving the readability for the code reader.
+The code is kept KISS as much as possible, to keep the program flow simple and uncluttered throughout, variable names and functions method names are also rather intuitive, improving the readability for the code reader.

 In a nutshell, the design patterns and principles were implemented OOP style throughout for easy scalability and modularity.
-With this approach, the earlier set down framework / design policies allows for more features to be added on faster while still keeping in check the complexity (such as coupling) of the application body codes.
+With this approach, the earlier set down framework / design policies allow for more features to be added on more rapidly while still keeping in check the complexity (such as coupling) of the application body codes.

 ## Product scope
 **Target user profile:**